context-driven-testing-toolkit/git-log2json/README.md

 Convert Git logs to JSON.

-This repository is a fork of https://gist.github.com/textarcana/1306223
+This repository is the maintained fork of this gist from 2011: https://gist.github.com/textarcana/1306223